-Steam inhalation helps to relieve the symptoms of coughs and colds.
-Find out how to inhale steam and when it is better to use a nebulizer.
+Steam inhalation helps relieve symptoms of coughs and colds.
+Find out how to inhale steam effectively and when it is better to use a nebulizer.

 Steam Inhalation Frees the Upper Airways

-- First boil two cups of of water and pour them into a bowl.
+- First, boil two cups of water and pour them into a bowl.

 - Bend your head over the water and inhale the steam calmly and deeply – alternately through mouth and nose.
 If the steam is still too hot, wait a few more minutes till it has cooled down a bit.